The Best Stand Up Paddleboards (SUPs):

 The croc skin deck pad adds to the great footing.
 And the board is well constructed.
 It’s made from military-grade PVC – necessary over the rocks – as well as a patented 6-inch drop-stitch interior core.

-Quick Specifications of the Starboard River Paddle Board:
+Full Specifications of the Starboard River Stand Up Paddle Board:

 Weight: 29 lbs.

 Pros: Relatively lightweight.
 Forward cargo area.
 And super stiffness, thanks to the drop-stitch interior.